sacoefrancis/andela-springboot/README.md

 # Springboot Application

-  This is a simple springboot application whith single api call (/live) for checking the database connection.If the connection is fine it will show message like "Well Done",otherwise it will show "Maintenance" as a message.
+  This is a simple springboot application with an api call (/live) for checking the database connection.If the connection is established it will return a message **"Well Done"** otherwise it will return **"Maintenance"** as a message.

 ----------------------------------------------------------------------------------------------------------------------------------------------
 # Deploying with GitHub Actions